uqrmaie1/admixtools/README.md

 ## Overview

-ADMIXTOOLS is a collection of programs which use genetic data to infer how populations are related to one another.
+*ADMIXTOOLS* is a collection of programs which use genetic data to infer how populations are related to one another.
 It has been used in countless publications to test whether populations form clades (*qpDstat*, *qpWave*), to estimate ancestry proportions (*qpAdm*), and to fit admixture graphs (*qpGraph*).

-ADMIXTOOLS 2 provides the same functionality in a new look, and it’s orders of magnitude faster.
-This is achieved through separating the computation of f2-statistics from all other computations, and through a number of other optimizations.
-In the example below, rendering the plot takes much longer than computing the fit of a new *qpGraph* model:
+*ADMIXTOOLS 2* provides the same functionality in a new look, and it’s orders of magnitude faster.
+This is achieved through separating the computation of \(f_2\)-statistics from all other computations, and through a number of other optimizations.
+In the example below, rendering the plot takes much longer than computing the fit of a new *qpGraph*
+model:

 ![app demo](man/figures/shinyapp1.gif)

 ## Features

-  - Much faster than the original ADMIXTOOLS software
+  - Much faster than the original *ADMIXTOOLS* software
   - Simple R command line interface
   - Even simpler point-and-click interface
   - Several new features and methodological innovations that make it